justinwolfe/tube-separator/PROJECT_CONTEXT.md

 - Added a synced, single-line lyrics display mounted directly beneath the vocals stem container.
 It mirrors the transcript word behavior: clickable timestamped words and active-word highlighting.
 This is implemented via a portal in `client/src/CustomAudioPlayer.js` and styled in `client/src/CustomAudioPlayer.css`.

+### Start Point Marker (December 2024)

+- Press `F` to set a persistent start point at the current playback time.
+A vertical start marker is rendered across all stacked waveforms and stays synchronized as you seek or resize.
+Playback will resume from this start point when pressing play if the current position is before it.
+The marker is cleaned up properly during re-initialization and unmount.

 ### Layout & Responsiveness (December 2024)

 - Landscape optimizations: increased stacked waveform heights and spacing on landscape screens, with wider container max-width on large landscape viewports to make better use of horizontal space.